oracle/oci-grafana-logs/docs/using.md

 ![Grafana-TemplateVars-IntervalVarConfig-Screenshot](images/Grafana-TemplateVars-IntervalVarConfig-Screenshot.png)

 This template variable can be useful to dynamically control the time interval used when performing the logging search queries in the data panels on the dashboard.
-If for example the user changes the time period for the dashboard to be for the last 24 hours, they can change the interval template variable selection to say `1h` since a very granular time interval such as `5m` would lead to too many data points being generated.
+If for example, the user changes the time period for the dashboard to be for the last 24 hours, they can change the interval template variable selection to say `1h` since a very granular time interval such as `5m` would lead to too many data points being generated.

 ### Using Template Variables with OCI Logs Data Panels